HiroTex/OSD-XMB/README.md

   	in the disctray	and highlight it automatically if you're idle on the "Game" category.
 	- You can add "(Game-ID).cfg" files on the "CFG" folder with the Item "Title=Game Name" to display Customized Game Titles for this Item.
+    - To enable this feature, go into "System Settings" and enable "Disc Tray Reading".

 - **Execute ELFs**:
     - You can execute custom ELFs by the use of Plugins, or using the File Explorer.
 The File Explorer will launch any ELF without arguments, but you can make custom plugins to launch Elfs with custom arguments.